 - Megacolon – Abnormally dilated and enlarged colon

-- Ilius – Inability of the large intestine to contract normally to push feces out of the body, there are a number of causes including drug-induced, obstruction, complications of surgery, peritonitis, pancreatitis, hypokalemia, uremia
+- Ilius – Inability of the large intestine to contract normally to push feces out of the body, there are several causes including drug-induced, obstruction, complications of surgery, peritonitis, pancreatitis, hypokalemia, uremia

 - Psychogenic – Pain, fear or stress